LukeBayler/cogserv-working-repo-LukeBayler/java/content-moderator/moderate-images/README.md

 ## Building and Running the Sample

-1. From the command line, navigate to the samples root directory: ...\cognitive-services-samples\java\content-moderator\moderate-images.
+1. From the command line, navigate to the samples root directory: `...\cognitive-services-samples\java\content-moderator\moderate-images`.
 2. Enter `mvn compile exec:java -Dexec.cleanupDaemonThreads=false`.

 ## Next steps